Sustainable Food Policy

 - Glass bottles from the events and delivered hospitality is recycled.

-- We actively try to reduce the use of single use plastics and offer customers incentives for using suitable alternatives.
-All restaurants and cafes have ‘eat in’ glassware and chinaware and have recyclable/ compostable food and drink carrier options for those who choose to ‘eat out’.
-The service will be switching to the latest award-winning sustainable packaging by NotPla from August 2025.
+- The service actively tries to reduce the use of single use plastics and offer customers incentives for using suitable alternatives.
+All restaurants and cafes have ‘Eat-in’ glassware and chinaware and have recyclable/ compostable food and drink carrier options for those who choose to ‘Eat out’.
+The service switched to the latest award winning sustainable packaging by NotPla from August 2025.
 This is biodegradable plastic free packaging made from seaweed.
-We continue to offer a 10% discount on hot beverages if a customer uses their own re-usable mug.
-We are also looking to introduce a cup-deposit/return scheme.
+The service continues to offer a 10% discount on hot beverages if customer use their own re-usable mug.
+The Service also partnered with Vytal Global and introduced a reusable cup and bowl scheme in September 2025 to reduce the amount of single use disposables going to landfill.
+The University is now one of Vytal’s highest performing locations in the UK having more than 20,000 checkouts and saved 2000 Kg of CO2 so far.

 Other Initiatives

-- New dishwashers, ovens and catering equipment are being phased in that are designed to minimise power and water usage.
+- New dishwashers, ovens and catering equipment is being phased in that are designed to minimise power and water usage.

 - The service is currently using a range of environmentally friendly cleaning products and chemicals.